 Do you know what I realized one day?
 There has never been a single person to step foot in my exam room and ask me if there's anything I can do to help them become an Olympian.
 Or a professional sports player.
 Or heck, even a college athlete.
 It seems that most everyone has a firm grasp on what it takes to get to that sort of position.
 Determination.
 Dedication.
 Drive.
 Goals.
 Plans.
 Persistence.
 Prioritization.
 Proper nutrition.
 Proper genetics.
 As that classic No Fear brand t-shirt claims: No Pain, No Gain.

 The message out there about sports to the masses is clear.
 You cannot expect the results you want, if you haven't devoted the proper time or energy to your goals.
 It's also understood, that the moment you stop training, is the moment you stop improving.
 You will deteriorate.
 Your muscles will revert to the standard human form.
 Continued strength and athleticism requires upkeep.
 Forever.
 And ever.
 Until you die.
 The end.
-And don't forget, that it's also a fairly accepted idea that if you're born under 5' 7", your sport of choice probably should be basketball, volleyball or rowing...it's not impossible, it's just that much harder.
+And don't forget, that it's also a fairly accepted idea that if you're born under 5' 7", your sport of choice probably shouldn't be basketball, volleyball or rowing...it's not impossible, it's just that much harder.

 I don't think anyone reading this has a counter argument.
 There's no devil's advocate here.
 We all agree; them's the facts.
 You could try to tell me that there are natural born athlete's gifted beyond all other humans - and you'd be right.
 There are always outliers.
 But even they have to train day in day out to beat all of those other more determined humans.
 No one gets a free ride.
 In the wise words of Steve Prefontaine, “No matter how hard you train, Somebody will train harder.
 No matter how hard you run, somebody will run harder.
 No matter how hard you want it, somebody will want it more, I am somebody.”